Diazblack/todo_wizard/README.md

 Returns a 200

 ### Show
-Send a http request to GET `http://localhost:4000/api/v1/todo_items/:id` to get todo list and todo items information **Note:** the id should be added to the URL in to make the endpoint work
+Send an HTTP request to GET `http://localhost:4000/api/v1/todo_items/:id` to get todo list and todo items information **Note:** The username should be added to the URL, to make the endpoint work

 Returns a 200 response with the following data